 Most Macrame makers refer to the umbrella term Macrame cords, but when you want to go and order your supplies, you’ll quickly find out there are different types of cords you can choose from.

-The one main difference between these different types of cotton cords is the way they’re twisted and composed, making some more suitable for specific projects than others.
+The main difference between these different types of cotton cords is how they’re twisted and composed, making some more suitable for specific projects than others.

 What is the difference between Macrame cord and rope

-Braided and single twist cotton cords are usually referred to as ‘cords’ and 3-PLY as ‘rope’.
-No matter which material you choose, all cords are all super soft, durable, and perfect for your Macrame pieces.
+Braided and Single Twist Macrame cords are usually referred to as cords and 3-PLY as rope.
+Whatever material you choose, all cords are super soft, durable, and perfect for your Macrame projects.

 3-PLY Macrame Rope

-Thanks to its twisted structure 3-PLY ropes are very strong and easy to work with.
-The super-soft material creates gorgeous knots and gives a pretty twirly fringe.
+Thanks to its twisted structure, 3-Ply ropes are super strong and easy to work with.
+The soft material creates gorgeous defined knots and gives a pretty twirly fringe.